george-labs/george-backend-hiring/docs/assumptions.md

 - Both `mytext.txt` and `stopwords.txt` are optional argument to the CLI application
 - Usage of CLI looks like
   * `Usage: wordcount [mytext.txt] [stopwords.txt]` here both `mytext.txt` and `stopwords.txt` are optional and should be on this order if present

+## Iteration 4
+- Words are case insensitive (e.g. Hello & hello are same)
+- Words are seperated by (-, ., SPACE)